 This museum displays cultural assets owned by the temples on Koyasan , some of which are over 1,000 years old and designated as National Treasures.
 There are some excellent examples of Buddhist carving by the masters of their craft.

 This small but exquisite temple is at one with its natural surroundings.
 It was built by Hojo Masako about 800 years ago as a memorial to her deceased husband, Minamoto Yoritomo, the first shogun of the Kamakura Shogunate.
-Nestled among the gardens are several statues and structures, including a tahoto pagoda built in 1223 and a 400-year-old rhododendron which blooms in late spring.
+Nestled among the gardens are several statues and structures, including a tahoto pagoda built in 1223 and a rhododendron said to be 450 years old, which blooms in late spring.

 As you approach the temple following along a cedar-lined path, you’ll pass more than 200,000 gravestones and towers constructed as memorials over 1,000 years.
 Far from feeling melancholy, the atmosphere is peaceful, and you may recognize some names from Japanese history including warlords Toyotomi Hideyoshi and Oda Nobunaga.

 Okunoin Temple is the spiritual resting place of Kukai.
-Beyond the Gobyobashi Bridge, you are not allowed to take photographs, eat, drink or smoke.
 When you cross this bridge, you should bow your head and hold your hands in prayer, because it is believed by many that Kukai waits in welcome at the other side of the bridge.
 You’ve entered a sacred realm.